amritasaha1812/continual-knowledge-learning/README.md

 ```

 This is an example of performing continual learning (finetuning) on DAH (Dbpedia, AGNews, HuffPost) with t5_kadapters

+Step 1: Change the DATA_DIR in constants.py to the root dir containing the dataset

+Step 2: Training on the DAH dataset (wandb logging is disabled)
 ```
 python run.py --config configs/split/training/t5_dah_1400_split.json --method kadapter --freeze_level 0 --split 0 # on DBpedia
 ./copy_latest_ckpt.sh outputs/T5_large_dah_1400_0_kadapter_split0/